 entrusting him to drive a vehicle for the company.
 Botello had a DWI conviction in California

 in 2009.
 Sage was alleged to have known that Botello had a history of alcoholism and mental illness when he was hired as a driver.

 “A simple background check could have prevented such a tragedy,”

 said Jamie Moncus of

-Hare, Wynn, Newell and Newton.
+Hare, Wynn, Newell & Newton, LLP.
 “We recently marked the third Christmas that the families of John Reynolds and Tommy Rivers were without their husbands and fathers, all because of a

 company’s failure to be careful in hiring drivers.
 It is our hope that this settlement provides

 needed support to families whose loved ones were taken from them far too soon.”